Employing people - a guide for new employers

 Be clear about discipline and grievances

 In the last year Acas has helped resolve over 4,000 employment problems that were likely to result in a tribunal claim.
-To find out more visit our pre-claim conciliation page or for further advice on how to manage discipline and grievances see the 'Discipline and grievances at work: the Acas guide'.
+To find out more visit our Early Conciliation or for further advice on how to manage discipline and grievances see the 'Discipline and grievances at work: the Acas guide'.

 Did you know that the new 'fit note' allows a GP to suggest ways for an employee to get back to work more quickly - such as working flexibly or amended duties?